timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 timescaledb.materialized_only=true

-You can also use this in conjunction with the ALTER VIEW to turn this feature on or off at any time, this is also the process for upgrading any continuous aggregates that were created prior to the 1.7 upgrade (setting this flag to FALSE).
+You can also use this in conjunction with the ALTER VIEW to turn this feature on or off at any time.

-Once you issue the ALTER VIEW and set the above parameter your continuous aggregate will then use the real-time feature at query time.
+>:TIP: Upgrading continuous aggregates that were created in a version earlier that TimescaleDB 1.7 to use real-time aggregates should also ALTER the view to set `timescaledb.materialized_only=false`.
+Subsequent to this change, queries to the view will immediately use the real-time aggregate feature at query time.

 ### Creating a Continuous Aggregate View [](create)
 [Continuous aggregates][api-continuous-aggs] are created by setting the